 Yes, absolutely.
+Yeah.
+Yeah.
 I got a couple of observations that have come in here.
 Keith has asked what you think of local business hubs?

 Yeah.
-So I wonder if Keith is thinking about where people go in and they sit separately and work, or the business hubs where you have meetings where you can get to know each other?
-I think it's a fantastic place to go.
+So it's, I wonder if Keith is thinking about where people go in and the set separately and work, or the business hubs where you have meetings where you have, where you can get to know each other?
+I think it's fantastic place to go.
 First of all, a lot of this business hubs have talks, so I would definitely go and offer to come and do a talk about what you do.
-And tell your stories.
-And tell your story about why you became a chiropractor, osteopath.
+And tell you stories.
+And tell your story about why you became a chiropractor osteopath.
 Yeah, really good.

 Yeah, I think he's talking about what you might call networking groups, and so on.
-My experience of those is that when I've been to them, most of the people going to the groups, despite the fact that they're being told all the time, this is not an opportunity to sell to those in the room, it's an opportunity to get those people in the room to know about you so they can sell you to other people, they still go down that same route.
-But everything you've said, so far, is all about selling them with your why so they can remember you when someone says, I've got a an elbow problem, a neck problem, a back problem, my teenager's feeling depressed, and they think, gosh, I only listened to someone on the other day, who deals with that sort of thing and they remember you because you weren't bland, and you were passionate about what you do.
+My experience of those is that when I've been to the most of the people going to the groups, despite the fact that they're being told all the time, this is not an opportunity to sell to those in the room, it's an opportunity to get those people in the room to know about you so they can sell you to other people, they still go down that same route.
+But everything you've said, so far, is all about selling them with your why so they can remember you when someone says I've got a an elbow problem, a neck problem, a back problem, my teenagers feeling depressed, and they think, Gosh, only listen to someone on the other day, who deals with that sort of thing.
+And they remember you because you weren't bland, and you were passionate about what you do.
+So

-Totally.
-I used to belong to a group called the Entrepreneur Circle.
-And we sat around the table, and we learned stuff together.
-I then met people through that and that's where I think for instance, mastermind groups are good.
-And a lot of the people from that particular groups, I'm now working with one way or another, I have used their services or something because I've got to trust them through that work.
-I've never gone to the other network groups, just hasn't been my thing.
+I used to belong to a group called the entrepreneur circle.
+And we sat around the table and we learned stuff together.
+And that I then met people through that and that's where I think for instance, I mastermind groups are good.
+And and a lot of the people from that particular groups, I'm now working with one way or another, have used their services or something because I've got to trust them through that work.
+That I've never gone to the other network groups just hasn't been my thing.

-Well, I have to say the Entrepreneur Circle has a lot to answer for because if it wasn't for Nigel Botterill and his entre Entrepreneur Circle, I would probably never have set up the Academy, my wife would probably say would have saved us an awful lot of heartache and work and whatever else.
+Well, I have to say the entrepreneur circle has a lot to answer for because it wasn't if it wasn't for Nigel bottle and his entre entrepreneur circle, I would probably never have set up the Academy, which my wife would, my wife would probably say would have saved us an awful lot of heartache and work and then whatever else.
 But I am very passionate about what we do here.
-So it has actually, it has worked.
-Kim says, how do people know you've got a blog because Kim is not computer literate, and he wouldn't know how anyone would find your blog.
+So it has actually it has worked.
+Yeah.
+Kim says how do people know you've got a blog because Kim is not computer literate, and he wouldn't know how anyone would find your blog.